Cambridge Healthtech Institute's 17th Annual

 Christelle Nonne, PhD, Senior Principal Scientist, LMR, Sanofi Group , Project Head Biologics Innovation , LMR , Sanofi Grp

-The precision activated bispecific VHHs comprise albumin-binding and T-cell receptor-binding VHH domains connected via protease-cleavable linkers, remaining masked in healthy tissues but selectively activated in tumors where disease-associated proteases restore T-cell engaging activity.
-Preclinical data demonstrate >1000-fold increases in T-cell activation and cytotoxicity upon protease cleavage, with significant tumor growth inhibition and improved safety profiles compared to conventional T-cell engagers.
+The precision activated bispecific VHHs comprise albumin-binding and T cell receptor-binding VHH domains connected via protease-cleavable linkers, remaining masked in healthy tissues but selectively activated in tumours where disease-associated proteases restore T cell engaging activity.
+Preclinical data demonstrate >1000-fold increases in T cell activation and cytotoxicity upon protease cleavage, with significant tumor growth inhibition and improved safety profiles compared to conventional T cell engagers.

 For more details on the conference, please contact: